Baileya93/CS465/README.md

 Full Stack Integration: Insights into connecting frontend and backend through RESTful APIs and JSON.
 These skills have made me a more versatile and marketable candidate, ready to tackle complex projects and contribute effectively to future development efforts.

-Feel free to tweak any details based on your specific experiences with the travlr pro